paritytech/txwrapper-core/packages/txwrapper-core/README.md

 };
 ```

-Have a look at the [txwrapper creation guide for chain builders](../../CHAIN_BUILDER.md) to see more guidance on how to use this package in a chain specific txwrapper.
+Have a look at the [txwrapper creation guide for chain builders](../../CHAIN_BUILDER.md) to see more guidance on how to use this package to build a chain specific txwrapper.